telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/how-to/inline-editor-in-editor-template.md

 ---
-title: Using Inline Editor in Editor Template
+title: Use Inline Editors in Editor Templates
-page_title: Using Inline Editor in Editor Template | Kendo UI Editor HtmlHelper
+page_title: Use Inline Editors in Editor Templates | Kendo UI Editor HtmlHelper
-description: "Using Inline Editor in Editor Template in ASP.NET MVC applications."
+description: "Use an inline Editor in an Editor template in ASP.NET MVC applications."
 slug: howto_useinlineeditorineditortemplate_editoraspnetmvc
 ---

-# Using Inline Editor in Editor Template
+# Use Inline Editors in Editor Templates

-Using the Kendo Editor in Inline mode in an MVC Editor Template will lead you to a not posted content to the action.
-That is because Inlinde mode will render a DOM element that is not a form field and thus, no data is sent.
+When you use the Kendo UI Editor in inline mode in an MVC Editor template, the posting of content to the action is prevented.
+The reason for this behavior is that the inline mode renders a DOM element which is not a form field and, therefore, no data is sent.

-To handle this case you should implement further your Editor Template by adding a hidden input and update it when Kendo Editor's content is changed.
+To handle this scenario, implement further the Editor template by adding a hidden input and update it when the content of the Kendo UI Editor changes.

 ###### Example

 ```tab-Razor
 @model string

 @(Html.Kendo().EditorFor(model => model)
     .Name(Html.NameFor(model => model) + "_Editor")
     .Tag("div")